NullHooks/NullHooks/README.md

 See [contributing.md](CONTRIBUTING.md) for contributing to the project and [references.md](REFERENCES.md) for a list of cheats that helped me learn while making it.

 ## Features
+### Aim
+- Aimbot
+    - Silent
+- Aimbot fov
+- Aimbot smoothness
+- Only if scoped

 ### Visuals
 #### Player ESP
 - Enable/disable team ESP